 You might notice a furnace error code if there’s a problem with the limit switch.
 Your furnace will communicate using a blinking red light on the front of your heating system.

 Our Experts can diagnose and fix any problems you’re having with your furnace blower motor.
 Sometimes this can involve replacement parts, like the control board, faulty wiring or the fan switch itself.

 Like other things in your home, your thermostat can break down over time and need to be replaced.
 If it’s time for a new one, ask us about installing a smart thermostat.

-These thermostats make it simple to save energy, since they develop an energy-efficient heating and cooling schedule based on your preferences.
-Additionally, you’ll be able to set and monitor your thermostat from just about anyplace with your phone.
+These thermostats make it easy to save energy, because they develop an energy-efficient heating and cooling schedule according to your needs.
+Plus, you’ll be able to set and keep tabs on your thermostat from just about anyplace with your phone.

-Your furnace relies on ductwork to circulate hot air to vents throughout your home.
-If your home or ductwork is older, your furnace might be running all the time since the ductwork is leaking hot air in the attic.
+Your furnace relies on ductwork to distribute hot air to vents across your home.
+If your home or ductwork is older, your furnace might be operating all the time because the ductwork is leaking hot air in the attic.

-Diagnosing this leaky ductwork and other airflow problems can be difficult to troubleshoot on your own, since it’s concealed behind walls and ceilings.
+Diagnosing this leaky ductwork and other airflow issues can be difficult to troubleshoot on your own, since it’s hidden behind walls and ceilings.
 Our Experts can help with identifying and handling any air duct repair service that you need.

 Troubleshooting furnace problems can be inconvenient, especially when it impacts your comfort, energy efficiency and heating bill.
-When it comes to furnaces, there’s a reason why we say we’re Experts in our field.
-You can depend on our ACE-certified technicians to solve your problem quickly and affordably.
-And what’s even better, we back our HVAC system repairs with a 100% satisfaction guarantee for one year.* Contact us at 317-527-0271 to book your appointment now.
+When it involves furnaces, there’s a reason why we say we’re Experts in our field.
+You can depend on our ACE-certified technicians to resolve your problem quickly and affordably.
+And what’s even better, we back our HVAC system repairs with a 100% satisfaction guarantee for one year.* Call us at to book your appointment today.